 |Domestic Gross: $65,452,312||Overseas Gross: $84,713,814|

 The remake of The Taking Of Pelham 123 (1974) was developed at Sony, which mined the property from the MGM library that they acquired in late 2004.
 The studio signed Denzel Washington in September 2007 for a $20M payday.
-After the high salaries of John Travolta and Tony Scott, the budget for The Taking Of Pelham 123 became completely irresponsible at just over $100 million — especially for a R rated hostage thriller.
+After the high salaries of John Travolta and Tony Scott, the budget for The Taking Of Pelham 123 became completely irresponsible at just over $100 million — especially for a R rated hostage thriller that mostly takes place in smaller contained sets.
 Sony co-financed with Relativity Media.

-One week after the disappointing opening, FOX stalled development on Tony Scott and Denzel Washington’s next collaboration Unstoppable, until the budget would come in under $100M.
+One week after the disappointing opening, FOX stalled development on Tony Scott and Denzel Washington’s next collaboration Unstoppable, until the budget was shaved below $100M.

 Sony expected the movie to leg out since it attracted an older audience, but The Taking Of Pelham 123 fell 48.5% to $12,034,899 the following weekend and then sank 54.7% to $5,451,107 in its third session.
 The domestic run closed with $65,452,312.